1. They did what human beings looking for freedom, throughout history, have often done. They left.

 The trio worked over three weeks to produce furniture and object pieces made from materials and craftsmanship sourced solely from the ‘Chor Bazaar’ (thieves market) and ‘Kabari Bazaars’ (junk markets) in Mumbai, India.

-The project is aptly named.
+The project was aptly named.
 Porosity – the ability of a membrane or material to let liquid and gases pass through it; or in this case ideas and people.
 Kabari – the Hindi work for junk.

 The market neighbourhoods within which this project took place are where many of India’s useful objects end up.
 It is also where they are often given a second life – car panels are transformed into ad-hock cookers and old clothing is quilted into rugs for snake charmers.
 The designers learnt from conversation and experimentation with the vendors and crafts people working in these manic marketplaces.